DPGAlliance/publicgoods-review-webapp/README.md

 **We *actively* encourage people to contribute to this project.**

 Please see our <a href="https://github.com/DPGAlliance/publicgoods-review-webapp/blob/main/ContributingGuidelines.md">Contributing Guidelines </a> to learn more about how you can participate.
+All contributions must adhere to our <a href="https://github.com/DPGAlliance/DPG-Standard/blob/main/CODE_OF_CONDUCT.md"> Code of Conduct</a>.
 <br><br> To understand how to navigate through this repository and its files, please view our <a href="https://github.com/DPGAlliance/publicgoods-review-webapp/blob/main/RepositoryGuide.md"> Repository Guide</a>
 <br><br> The various features and capabilities of the Webapp are hosted in the Applications folder.
 Please refer to the file<a href="https://github.com/DPGAlliance/publicgoods-review-webapp/blob/main/TechArchitechture.md"> Tech Architechture </a> for a summary.
 <br><br>Details about how this project can be deployed and the various software used can be found in the file <a href="https://github.com/DPGAlliance/publicgoods-review-webapp/blob/main/TechArchitechture.md">Tech Infrastructure </a> present in this repository.